Rabosa616/BSselector/project/twitch1.md

 squash & merge / rebase

-- recent approch
+- recent approach
-- squash all commits before integrating into the mainline
+- squash all commits into 1 before integrating into the mainline
-- avoids log history chaos, provides a clean (but isolated) mainline, losing full history
+- dramatically reduces / avoids log history chaos
+- provides a clean (but isolated) mainline, but loses full history (partial commits & branch origin)
 - also possible with rebase instead of merge (thus becoming a cherry-pick)
 - popular and possible with the PRs of github, bitbucket, etc